 So, what justifies an off-cycle merit increase at VCU?

-To manage raises, reclassifications and other position management tasks, the University of Memphis and VCU both use Positions — PeopleAdmin’s higher education-specific position management solution.
+To manage raises, reclassifications, and other position management tasks, the University of Memphis and VCU both use Positions Management—PeopleAdmin’s higher education-specific position management solution.

-Positions has configurable features to simplify complex processes and ensure accurate documentation.
-For example, institutions can use Positions to require a justification from the submitting department when requesting updates to compensation, position descriptions or classifications that feeds into the appropriate approval workflow.
-This guarantees buy-in from across the organization and provides historical documentation that shows when a decision was made, how it was made and what roles were involved in making that decision.
+Position Management has configurable features to simplify complex processes and ensure accurate documentation.
+For example, institutions can use Position Management to require a justification from the submitting department when requesting updates to compensation, position descriptions, or classifications that feeds into the appropriate approval workflow.
+This guarantees buy-in from across the organization and provides historical documentation that shows when a decision was made, how it was made, and what roles were involved in making that decision.